 (a)

-Any person who operates a mini cycle in violation of section (a) above, or is the owner of a mini cycle who knowingly permits its operation in violation of section (a) above, may be summoned to community court pursuant to G.S. § 51-181c.
-Upon finding of a violation, the community court judge may impose a penalty of community service, a fine up to ninety-nine dollars ($99.00).
+Any person who operates any motorized recreational vehicle in violation of subsection 29-132(a) and/or 29-132(c) above, or any owner of any motorized recreational vehicle who knowingly permits its operation in violation of subsection 29-132(a) and/or 29-132(c) above, shall be fined up to one thousand dollars ($1,000.00) for a first violation, shall be fined up to one thousand five hundred dollars ($1,500.00) for a second violation, and shall be fined up to two thousand dollars ($2,000.00) for a third or subsequent violation.

 (b)

-Any person who rides as a passenger on a mini cycle in violation of section (b) above, or is the owner of a mini cycle who knowingly permits a passenger to ride on his/her mini cycle in violation of section (b) above may be summoned to community court pursuant to G.S. § 51-181c.
-Upon finding of a violation, the community court judge may impose a penalty of community service, a fine up to fifty dollars ($50.00).
+Any person who rides as a passenger on any motorized recreational vehicle in violation of subsection 29-132(c) above, or any owner of an motorized recreational vehicle who knowingly permits a passenger to ride on his/her motorized recreational vehicle in violation of subsection 29-132(b), shall be issued a citation.

 (c)

-Any person who operates a mini cycle in violation of section (c) above, rides as a passenger on a mini cycle in violation of section (c) above, or is the owner of a mini cycle who knowingly permits its operation in violation of section (c) above may be summoned to community court pursuant to G.S. § 51-181c.
-Upon finding of a violation, the community court judge may impose a penalty of community service, a fine up to ninety-nine dollars ($99.00).
+Any police officer who observes any person in violation of this ordinance may detain such person for purposes of enforcing the provisions of this ordinance.
+Any motorized recreational vehicle used in violation of this ordinance shall be seized by any police officer and shall be forfeited to the City, subject to any bona fide lien, lease or security interest in the motorized recreational vehicle, including, but not limited to, a lien under C.G.S.
+Section 14-66c.

 (d)

-Any person who operates an EPAMD in violation of section (d) above, or is the owner of an EPAMD who knowingly permits its operation in violation of section (d) above, may be summoned to community court pursuant to G.S. § 51-181c.
-Upon finding of a violation, the community court judge may impose a penalty of community service, a fine up to ninety-nine dollars ($99.00).
+Any person who operates an EPAMD in violation of subsection 29-132 (d) above, or is the owner of an EPAMD who knowingly permits its operation in violation of subsection 29-132(d) above, shall be issued a citation.